Kukan: Indo-China convoy

+Post production

 The film was theatrically released in 1942.
 Kukan received the attention of U.S. President Franklin D. Roosevelt, who saw the film at a public White House screening.

 Scott received an Honorary Academy Award for Kukan.
 The award was presented as a certificate rather than as a statuette, and it cited Scott "for his extraordinary achievement in producing Kukan, the film record of China's struggle, including its photography with a 16mm camera under the most difficult and dangerous conditions."
 Kukan was one of two non-fiction features about World War II cited by the Academy for its 1941 Oscars, the other being Target for Tonight, produced by the British Ministry of Information.

 Though Li Ling-Ai was a co-producer and sponsor of the film, she was credited as a "technical advisor" in its credits.
+It is reported that several Americans joined the Flying Tigers in China after viewing the documentary.